BioPhoton/ngRe/README.md

 ### Subscription handling

-Normally we use the components lifecycle to subscribe and unsubscribe from certian observables in the component.
+Normally we use the component's lifecycle to subscribe and unsubscribe from certain observables in the component.
 We already know some solutions for getting a clean and elegant subscription handling by turning OnDestroy into an Observable.
-But it still feels a bit repetetive.
-Furthermore it is up to the user to do subscription handling right.
+But it still feels a bit repetitive.
+Furthermore, it is up to the user to do subscription handling right.

-The goal would be to find a way to move subscription hadling outside of the component code.
+The goal would be to find a way to move subscription handling outside of the component code.

 **Subscription Handling Inside of Component**
 ```typescript